International Payments FAQs

 Q. How do I know that my money is safe in eurochange’s hands?

 A. eurochange plc is authorised and regulated by the Financial Conduct Authority (FCA).
-It therefore has to meet certain standards and apply with the protectors provided for in the Payment Services Regulations 2009.
-Further, traded funds are segregated from the companies own funds.
+This means that we are required to meet certain standards provided for in the Payment Services Regulations 2009 including among others, the requirement to segregate traded funds from the company's own funds.
 This provides you with added protection for your funds.